jnomad21/jnomad21/README.md

 <h3>Who Am I🤔</h3>
 <ul>
 <li>Just a guy who loves to build things.
 I'm an engineer at heart</li>
+<li>I spent several years hiring top-level software engineers for enterprise companies and start-ups so I'm very familiar with the SLDC lifecyle.</li>
 </ul>
 <!--
 **jnomad21/jnomad21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.